-Claire Miller has been an urban educator and school leader for the past eight years.
-She has been a verbal behavior therapist for students with autism, a middle school and high school Humanities teacher, an instructional coach, the founder of a restorative practices teacher training program, and an adjunct professor at Lehigh University’s College of Education.
-Claire believes deeply in the positive power within each student, and she also believes that teachers must be deeply rooted in a visionary faith to achieve transformative levels of student voice, empowerment, and success in schools.
-She leads a TWP chapter Catalyst Maria High School.
+Claire Miller has been an urban teacher and school leader since 2009.
+She has been a verbal behavior therapist for students with autism; a middle and high school humanities teacher; an instructional coach; the founder of a restorative practices teacher training program; and an adjunct professor at Lehigh University’s College of Education.
+Claire believes deeply in the positive power within each student and helps teachers cultivate transformative levels of student voice, empowerment, and success in schools.
 Claire’s life verse is “Let us not grow weary in doing good, for in due time we will reap if we do not lose heart,” Galatians 6:9.

 Renee Jackson has worked in the accounting department for one of the nation’s largest healthcare organizations since 2010.
-She earned her MBA in accounting at DeVry University’s Keller Graduate School of Management and holds a bachelors degree in Accounting from Governors State University.
+She earned her MBA in accounting at DeVry University’s Keller Graduate School of Management and holds a bachelor’s degree in Accounting from Governors State University.
 Renee is committed to the mission of bringing excellence, inspiration, and equity to schools that serve underprivileged children.
-She serves as treasurer of the TWP board.

 Arnie Klemm has more than 25 years of experience in business, specifically supply chain management and information technology.
 He holds an MBA from the University of Chicago-Booth School of Business and Bachelors in Computer Science from Illinois Institute of Technology.
-Arne is also a ordained minister in the Church of God, Cleveland, TN, and brings the aroma of Christ to the marketplace..
-His passion for helping children in the city of Chicago is evident as part the The Mayor’s Commission for a Safer Chicago and board member of Teachers Who Pray, where he brings a unique perspective as a father and grandfather.
+Arne is also a ordained minister in the Church of God, Cleveland, TN, and brings the aroma of Christ to the marketplace.
+His passion for helping children in the city of Chicago is evident as part the The Mayor’s Commission for a Safer Chicago and Advisory Board Member of Teachers Who Pray, where he brings a unique perspective as a father and grandfather.

-Kevin Rhames is an avid supporter of TWP.
-He comes with a background in the music industry where he produced tracks for for legendary rap artists, including Tupac Shakur.
+Kevin Rhames comes with a background in the music industry where he produced tracks for for legendary rap artists, including Tupac Shakur.
 After giving his life to Christ, Kevin became a minister of the Gospel and now gives motivational speeches at schools, churches, and community events around the country.
-Currently studying information technology in college, Kevin is merging his love for music, technology, and ministry to impact youth today.
+Kevin returned to school and is currently earning a degree in information technology.
+He has found success in merging his love for music, technology, and ministry to impact youth today.